libis/rdm-integration/ddi-cdi.md

 ## Dataverse External Tool Quick Start

 Run `make up` from the repository root to start the full demo stack (Docker with the Compose plugin and GNU Make are required).
 Once the containers are ready, sign in via Keycloak using the default `admin / admin` credentials to access Dataverse.
 After the initial setup, Dataverse is empty: create a dataset and upload a few supported files (CSV/TSV/TAB or statistical syntax such as `.sps`, `.sas`, `.dct`) so you can try the tool.
-Supporting services are exposed on loopback-friendly hostnames (`keycloak.localhost`, `localstack.localhost`, `minio.localhost`), so no `/etc/hosts` adjustments are needed.
+Supporting services are exposed on loopback-friendly hostnames (`keycloak.localhost`, `localstack.localhost`), so no `/etc/hosts` adjustments are needed.

 The `make up` flow verifies whether the Dataverse container has already been bootstrapped.
 On the first run it executes `dataverse/setup.sh`, which registers all shipped external tools—including **Generate DDI-CDI** - via `conf/dataverse/external-tools/03-rdm-integration-ddi-cdi.json`.
 As a result, the dataset page already exposes the DDI-CDI button and launches the frontend with the dataset PID (and API token when available) pre-populated.